 The nave, with internal dimensions of 15.6 x 9.6 meters, was covered with a wooden, flat ceiling, while the chancel, 9.2 x 7.4 meters in size, was originally crowned with a timber barrel, which allowed the use of a high window in the eastern wall.
 Both parts of the church were connected by a pointed arcade with no mouling or chamfering.
 At the end of the Middle Ages, the barrel was replaced with a net vault, while during the reconstruction the chancel walls were slightly raised and the roof slope was changed to a slightly gentler one.

-The nave is covered with a wooden ceiling from the sixteenth century, and the chancel with a net vault.
-From the original decoration and equipment the gothic polychromy, three late gothic altars, including the main altar made by the master from Gościszowice, two stone fonts from the sixteenth century, a wooden statue of the Holy Mother from the fifteenth century, and a crucifix from the beginning of the sixteenth century has preserved.
+The church has retained its original layout and original perimeter walls, although the chapel, porch and sacristy are early modern additions.
+Two original ogival portals and windows in the eastern and northern walls of the presbytery have survived, the others were enlarged in the Baroque period.
+From the original decoration and equipment the Gothic polychromy, three late Gothic altars, including the main altar made by the master from Gościszowice, two stone fonts from the sixteenth century, a wooden statue of the Holy Mother from the fifteenth century, and a crucifix from the beginning of the sixteenth century has preserved.
 In the wall surrounding the church, survived the relics of the defense tower from about 1600.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.